claytonmknight/project-4-group-6/README.md

 * **bank-full.csv**: An older version of the full dataset with all examples and 17 features, ordered by date.
 * **bank.csv**: A 10% sample of the third dataset (4,521 examples), randomly selected, with 17 features.

-We decided on using the **bank-full.csv**, as it contained the full dataset with less unnecessary features, saving us from having to drop those later on.
+We decided on using the **bank-full.csv**, as it contained the full dataset with fewer unnecessary features, saving us from having to drop those later on.

 ## Classification Goal:
 The main use of this dataset is to predict whether a client will agree to subscribe to a [term deposit](https://www.investopedia.com/terms/t/termdeposit.asp) after being contacted through the bank's marketing campaign.